Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: 1/T relaxation due to fluctuations of spin-nematic order

-A numerical integration of this expression for an isotropic, 3D AFQ state results in the temperature dependence shown in Fig.~\ref{fig: T1}.
-In direct contrast to the AFM, there is no divergence at the critical point, but instead a small bump.
-The relaxation rate in the AFQ is suppressed relative to the AFM even away from the critical point.
-For $\tilde{t}\approx \mathcal{O}(1)$, assuming comparable parameters, the ratio of the two is small as,
+A numerical integration of this expression for an isotropic, 3D AFQ state results in the temperature dependence shown in Fig.~\ref{fig:AFQT1}.
+It can be seen that there is a step-like increase in $1/T_1^{\sf AFQ}$ [Eq.~\ref{eq:AFQT1}] on crossing the critical point at $T_{\sf Q}$.
+This is accompanied by a sharp cusp, but there is no critical divergence.

-The enhancement of the relaxation rate in the paramagnet relative to the ordered phase (cf. Fig.~\ref{fig: T1}) is due to the greater phase space for fluctuations.

-We now turn to the low-temperature ordered state.
-In a conventional AFM, at low temperatures, $1/T_1$ is driven by the Raman scattering of thermally excited spin waves\cite{moriya56,beeman68}.
-In the absence of magnetic anisotropy, a canted AFM in field has a single linearly-dispersing Goldstone mode, associated with rotations of the order parameter about the direction of magnetic field.
-This controls $1/T_1$ for $T \ll T_N$ and leads, in 3D, to\cite{moriya56,beeman68,smerald11},